Swimsuit Styles: Three Types of Swimsuit Sizes That Don’t Support Breasts

 Below are a couple examples of bra sized swimwear and look at how amazing this woman’s boobs look!

-Some of you might know these types of swimsuits even existed.
-These swimsuits are not easily found at stores like Target.
+Some of you might not have known these types of swimsuits even existed.
+They're not easily found at stores like Target.
 Why?
-Swimsuits that come in bra sizes take more technology, gosh dang good pattern making, and a lot more thought than your average swimsuit style.
+Swimsuits that come in bra sizes take more technology, precise pattern making, and a lot more thought than your average swimsuit style.

 Most retailers are in it to make easy money, so that’s why you see a limited selection in sizing.
 At Bra Fittings by Court, we only sell bra-sized swimwear!

 The awesome thing is majority of the bra sized swimwear is about the same price as regular swimsuits, they range from $60-$150.
-By going the bra size swimwear route, you’re going to get the proper lift, support, coverage, and shape; which equals to feeling hot confidence when you’re poolside.
+By going the bra size swimwear route, you’re going to get the proper lift, support, coverage, and shape; which equals to feeling confident when you’re poolside.

 The other really important factor to finding that perfect fitting swimsuit is buying swimwear that meets the needs of your breasts.